drjyun/drjyun.github.io/publications.md

 # Working Papers

-## Advertising
-- “Quantifying TV Context‑Advertising Congruence” with Michael Platt: under review at *Marketing Science: Frontiers*, [SSRN](https://ssrn.com/abstract=5221339){:target="_blank" rel="noopener noreferrer"}
-- “TV Beats Digitals: Leveraging Deep Learning to Evaluate Commercial Success” with Robert Meyer, Elizabeth Beard, Xiangyu Jiang, and Michael Platt: In preparation for *Journal of Marketing Research*.

 ## Branding
 - “Brand Homophily” with Shiri Melumad, Feng Sheng, and Michael Platt: Invited for 2nd round review at *Journal of Marketing Research*.
-- “Why Brands Come to Mind: A Neural and Behavioral Account of Market Success” with Michael Platt: In preparation for *International Journal of Research in Marketing*.
+- “Why Brands Come to Mind: A Neural and Behavioral Account of Market Success” with Michael Platt: under review at *International Journal of Research in Marketing*.
 - “Meta-Scientific Research in Marketing: Brand Price Elasticity”, with around 200 authors: In preparation for *International Journal of Research in Marketing*.

+## Advertising
+- “TV Beats Digitals: Leveraging Deep Learning to Evaluate Commercial Success” with Robert Meyer, Elizabeth Beard, Xiangyu Jiang, and Michael Platt: In preparation for *Journal of Marketing Research*.
+- “Quantifying TV Context‑Advertising Congruence” with Michael Platt: In preparation for *Management Science*, [SSRN](https://ssrn.com/abstract=5221339){:target="_blank" rel="noopener noreferrer"}

 ## New Technology, & Financial Decision‑Making
 - “Experimental Evidence of the Effects of Large Language Models versus Web Search on Depth of Learning” with Shiri Melumad: invited major revision at *PNAS Nexus*, [SSRN](https://ssrn.com/abstract=5104064){:target="_blank" rel="noopener noreferrer"}